Advice > Software engineering

 2.1 Research ranges for the main compensation components

-First, it’s unlikely that you’ll manage to get to the very top end of the range for all components.
-Broadly speaking there are two extremes.
+Broadly speaking, there are two extremes.
 If your aim is to maximize total compensation and you’re comfortable with the risks associated, then you could focus on maximizing your RSUs.
-If you’re interested in more certainty, then you could focus more on base salary and the sign-on bonus but you’re less likely to reach the top end of total compensation.
+If your priority is more certainty, then focus more on base salary and the sign-on bonus.

-Second, you should try to be realistic about the skill set you bring to Meta.
 For instance, at the time of writing, Meta is struggling to find software engineers with expertise in artificial intelligence and machine learning.
-As a consequence, those are the skill sets that are the most likely to achieve the highest total compensation for a given software engineering level and location.
+As a consequence, people with those skill sets are the most likely to achieve the highest total compensation for a given SWE level and location.

 2.2 Research the other benefits you’re given